Aieener/PennCloud/README.md

   *Admin console: localhost:7000/admin.html

 ### Source Code
 Since this is the course project for CIS505 at Upenn, **only binary files** are provided here.
 Please contact me if you have any question about the source code or detailed design of the project.
+(P.S. the bin files only works on Linux Systems such as Ubuntu 17, sorry for any inconvenience)

 ### Thanks!